-1. What Is PANCROMATM?
+1. What Is PANCROMA[TM]?

-PANCROMATM is a powerful software application for improving images and extracting information from Landsat, SPOT®, Digital Globe®, GeoEye®, Formosat®, IKONOS®, EO-1 ALI and ASTER satellite multispectral bands.
-For example, it can create color RGB images and color pan sharpened images from such data.
-The program can pan sharpen any file set where the panchromatic band has 2X, 3X, 4X or 6X the resolution of the multispectral bands and that is in a file format that PANCROMATM can read.
+PANCROMA[TM] is a powerful software application for improving images and extracting information from Landsat, SPOT®, Digital Globe®, GeoEye®, Formosat®, IKONOS®, EO-1 ALI and ASTER satellite multispectral bands.
+For example it can create color RGB images and color pan sharpened images from such data.
+The program can pan sharpen any file set where the panchromatic band has 2X, 3X, 4X or 6X the resolution of the multispectral bands and that is in a file format that PANCROMA[TM] can read.
 The program is designed to complement archives such as the free USGS GLOVIS and Earth Explorer Landsat databases and the free Canadian GeoBase archive of SPOT® data.
-Free Landsat data is available from other sources as well, and PANCROMATM can handle most of the formats that you will encounter.
-PANCROMATM is also recognized for its powerful Landsat gap filling capabilities, multispectral analysis and image deconvolution.
+Free Landsat data is available from other sources as well, and PANCROMA[TM] is also recognized for its powerful Landsat gap filling capabilities, multispectral analysis and image deconvolution.